- Implied consent to collect, use, and disclose your information

 - Other relevant materials

-This privacy document applies to the following services at University of Waterloo:
+This privacy document applies to the Campus Wellness services at University of Waterloo.

 At UWaterloo, information is collected, used, and disclosed in a manner consistent with provincial legislation, such as the Freedom of Information and Protection of Privacy Act (FIPPA), R.S.O.
 1990 and the Personal Health Information Protection Act (PHIPA), 2004.

-In keeping with Ontario legislation, UWaterloo has a consistent approach to protecting personal information, including health information, within the two services named above.
+In keeping with Ontario legislation, UWaterloo has a consistent approach to protecting personal information, including health information.
 Ontario legislation requires anyone that provides you with health care1 to protect your personal health information.
-Personal health information means identifying information about an individual in oral or recorded form that relates to things such as:
+Personal health information means identifying information about an individual in oral or recorded form such as: